nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 1.

-**Use case: UC3 - Delete a client**
+**Use case: UC3 - Delete a Client**

 **MSS**

-1. User <u>list clients (UC2)</u>.
+1. User <u>list Clients (UC2)</u>.
-2. User requests to delete a specific client in the list.
+2. User requests to delete a specific Client in the list.
-3. MATER deletes the client and displays a confirmation message.
+3. MATER deletes the Client and displays a confirmation message.

     Use case ends.